 The time can be set by writing to the respective time and calendar registers.
-When this is done the clock stops, the WAIT bit is set and the control waits for the WAIT bit to be reset (by the MCU or through System Control).
+When this is done the clock stops, the WAIT bit is set and the control waits for the WAIT bit to be reset.

 When the WAIT bit is reset the clock gate will be opened and the RTC starts running.